NFDI4BIOIMAGE/FAIR-IO/docs/contributing/format.md

 # YML format

-In this repository, we store FAIR-IO materials using Markdown and for links a simple YML format.
-These files are structured like this:
+In this repository, we store FAIR-IO materials using Markdown and for links we use a simple YML format.

+Add **Markdown files** to the section folders under `docs` and register the file in `docs/_toc.yml`.

+The **YML files** in `resources` are structured like this:

 ```
 resources